rundeck/docs/en/manual/04-jobs.md

 Some options will have default values while others may present you with a menu of choices.
 Some options are optional while others are required.
-Lastly, their might be a pattern governing what values are acceptable.
+Lastly, there might be a pattern governing what values are acceptable.

 If there are any such Job options, you can change them here before